 A primer on CSS linear gradients.
 No need for image editing softwares anymore to create gradients in your designs.

 The CSS :checked Pseudo-Class Selector

 Use :checked in CSS to style checked radio, checkbox or option elements.

 Use :matches() in CSS to group multiple selectors together.

-Brief Into to CSS Variables
+A Brief Intro to CSS Variables (Custom Properties)

 A CSS Flexbox Primer